 A positive CRP also can be detected during the last half of pregnancy or with the use of oral contraception.

-Most recently, CRP has made headlines as it relates to heart disease.
-New studies indicate CRP may be elevated in heart attacks.
+Studies have indicated that CRP may be elevated in heart attacks.
 It is yet to be determined if CRP serves as a marker of heart disease or whether it plays a part in causing atherosclerotic disease (hardening of the arteries).

 There is also a high sensitivity CRP test (hs-CRP) in addition to the regular CRP test.
 The hs-CRP measures very low amounts of CRP in the blood and is typically used to assess risk for heart problems.